d12frosted/elpa-mirror/gnu/llm-readme.txt

 ──────────

   [Ollama] is a way to run large language models locally.
-There are [many different models] you can use with it.
+There are [many different models] you can use with it, and some of them support function calling.
 You set it up with the following parameters:
   • `:scheme': The scheme (http/https) for the connection to ollama.
     This default to "http".
   • `:host': The host that ollama is run on.
 This is optional and will